Menu Icon

 What are the symptoms of Klinefelter syndrome?

-• Lessened testosterone production (>75 percent)
+• Reduced testosterone production (greater than 75 percent)

-• Decreased secondary sexual characteristics
+• Decreased secondary sexual characteristics:

 • Decreased size of testes on both sides (95 percent)